-At June 30, 2022, the Carolina County Healthcare Benefits (HCB) Plan Fund had \$914,238 invested in the State Treasurer's Local Government Other Post-Employment Benefits (OPEB) Trust pursuant to G.S.
+At June 30, 2024, the Carolina County Healthcare Benefits (HCB) Plan Fund had \$917,893 invested in the State Treasurer's Local Government Other Post-Employment Benefits (OPEB) Trust pursuant to G.S.
 159-30.1.
 The State Treasurer's OPEB Trust may invest in public equities and both long-term and short-term fixed income obligations as determined by the State Treasurer pursuant to the General Statutes.
-At year-end, the State Treasurer's OPEB Trust was invested as follows: State Treasurer's STIF %; State Treasurer's BIF % and BlackRock's MSCI ACWI EQ Index Non-Lendable Class

-B Fund % (the equities were split with % in domestic securities and % in international securities).
+At year-end, the State Treasurer's OPEB Trust was invested as follows: State Treasurer's STIF %; State Treasurer's BIF % and BlackRock's MSCI ACWI EQ Index Non-Lendable Class B Fund % (the equities were split with % in domestic securities and % in international securities).

 Note to Preparer: Each Unit chooses its own % amounts for each of the available (AGPIP) investments in the State Treasurer's Local Government Other Post-Employment Benefits (OPEB) Trust.
-In the blank spaces above please enter your Unit's applicable percentages found in your Unit's individual report from the NC State Treasurer Investment management division.
+In the blank spaces above please enter your Unit's applicable percentages found in your Unit's individual report from the NC State Treasurer Investment management division (IMD).
+The domestic and international security split is provided annually by IMD.

 Interest Rate Risk: The County does not have a formal investment interest rate policy that manages its exposure to fair value losses arising from increasing interest rates.
-The State Treasurer's STIF is unrated and had a weighted average maturity of years at June 30, 2022.
-The State Treasurer's BIF is unrated and had a weighted average maturity of years at June 30, 2022.
+The State Treasurer's STIF is unrated and had a weighted average maturity of years at June 30, 2024.
+The State Treasurer's BIF is unrated and had a weighted average maturity of years at June 30, 2024.